Wang-Yan-Hao/FreeBSD-Online-Document-Editor/README.md

 ## Package

 1. Opal-compiler@1.0.13, installed by npm in root/package.json
-2. Asciidoctor.js@2.2.6 , copy core js file from github in root/scripts/asciidoctor.js
+2. Asciidoctor.js@2.2.6 , copy the core js file from GitHub in root/scripts/asciidoctor.js
-3. Ace.js@1.11.2, using CDN to inlcude in in root/index.html
+3. Ace.js@1.11.2, using CDN to include in root/index.html
-4. Jsdiff@5.1.0, using CDN to inlcude in root/index.html
+4. Jsdiff@5.1.0, using CDN to include in root/index.html

 ## Contributing